Working to make government more effective

 How are permanent secretaries appointed?

 Permanent secretaries are formally appointed by the prime minister, who is the minister for the civil service.
-However, the Constitutional Reform and Governance Act 2010 requires that all such appointments must ‘be on merit on the basis of fair and open competition’, meaning that appointments should not be political choices.
-In practice the process is managed by officials with the views of ministers taken into account.
-Candidates who are deemed appointable (“over the line”) are presented to the prime minister who takes the final choice from a list of those suitable for the job.
+However, the Constitutional Reform and Governance Act 2010 requires that all such appointments must ‘be on merit on the basis of fair and open competition’, meaning that appointments should not be partisan political choices.
+Appointments are managed by the Civil Service Commission, which oversees all civil service recruitment.
+Specifically, recruitment of permanent secretaries is overseen by the first civil service commissioner with support from senior permanent secretaries, the cabinet secretary and sometimes non-executive directors of departments.

-Appointments are usually expected to include an open competition where potential candidates can apply.
-These have often been ‘internal’ competition, meaning that only civil service candidates can apply, but more recent ‘external’ competitions have meant that people outside the civil service can also put their names forward.
+Appointments are usually expected to include an open competition where prospective candidates can apply.
+These are sometimes ‘internal’ competitions, meaning that only civil service candidates can apply, but for most new appointments ‘external’ competitions mean that people outside the civil service can also put their names forward.
+Candidates who are deemed appointable (‘above the line’) are presented to the prime minister who takes the final choice from a list of those suitable for the job.
+The prime minister or relevant secretary of state are also able to ask the civil service commission to reconsider their list of appointable candidates.

 How many permanent secretaries are there?